mjmaenner/the_link_king/about.md

 title: About
 ---

-The Link King was created by Dr. Kevin Campbell and Camelot Consulting and the materials are hosted here with permission.
-It is no longer updated and the original Link King site (the-link-king.com) is no longer online (though many of the materials are available through the [Internet Archive Wayback Machine](https://web.archive.org/web/20190619181842/http://the-link-king.com/index.html).)
+The Link King was created by Dr. Kevin Campbell and Camelot Consulting and materials are hosted here with permission.
+The Link King is no longer updated and the original Link King site (the-link-king.com) is offline (though still accessable through the [Internet Archive Wayback Machine](https://web.archive.org/web/20190619181842/http://the-link-king.com/index.html).)

-Although it is no longer maintained, we are not aware of software that matches The Link King on all these features:
+Although this project is no longer maintained, we are not aware of software that matches The Link King on all these features:
   * good performance
   * easily integrated into public health analysts' workflows
   * useable GUI